vanthelearner/Vietnam-Equity-Prediction-via-ML/README.md

 *These models and ideas are mainly inspired by the paper [Empirical Asset Pricing via Machine Learning](https://academic.oup.com/rfs/article/33/5/2223/5758276) by Shihao Gu, Bryan Kelly, Dacheng Xiu*

+*My thesis will be focus in testing out a new dataset, in a new market, and most important with improvement if possible*

 (My code will be uploaded soon)

 ## 1) System Overview